MicrosoftDocs/quantum-docs/articles/concepts-multiple-qubits.md

 # Operations on multiple qubits

 This article reviews the rules used to build multi-qubit states out of single-qubit states and discusses the gate operations needed to include in a gate set to form a universal many-qubit quantum computer.
-These tools are absolutely necessary to understand the gate sets that are commonly used in Q# code, and also to gain intuition about why quantum effects such as entanglement or interference render quantum computing more powerful than classical computing.
+These tools are necessary to understand the gate sets that are commonly used in Q# code.
+They're also important to gain intuition about why quantum effects such as entanglement or interference render quantum computing more powerful than classical computing.

 ## Single-qubit vs. multi-qubit gates

 The true power of quantum computing only becomes evident as you increase the number of qubits.
 Single-qubit gates possess some counter-intuitive features, such as the ability to be in more than one state at a given time.
 However, if all you had in a quantum computer were single-qubit gates, then a calculator and certainly a classical supercomputer would dwarf its computational power.

 Quantum computing power arises, in part, because the dimension of the vector space of quantum state vectors grows exponentially with the number of qubits.
 This means that while a single qubit can be trivially modeled, simulating a fifty-qubit quantum computation would arguably push the limits of existing supercomputers.
-Increasing the size of the computation by only one additional qubit *doubles* the memory required to store the state and roughly *doubles* the computational time.
+Increasing the size of the computation by only one extra qubit *doubles* the memory required to store the state and roughly *doubles* the computational time.
 This rapid doubling of computational power is why a quantum computer with a relatively small number of qubits can far surpass the most powerful supercomputers of today, tomorrow, and beyond for some computational tasks.

 ## Two-qubit states